 - Digital and analog times

-For younger students, write a number on each egg, and provide them with manipulatives they can use to fill the egg with the correct number of items.
+For younger students, write a number on each egg and provide them with manipulatives they can use to fill the egg with the correct number of items.
 This can easily be altered if you’re teaching about currency by writing an amount of money on each egg and having students fill them with plastic coins to make exact change.

-Egg Roll Distance Measurement
+Roll Eggs to Practice Distance Measurement

 The folks at the White House don’t have to be the only ones having Easter egg roll fun!
 This plastic Easter egg idea will require a bit of space, and you’ll need to pull out a measuring tape as well as some masking tape to mark off the starting line and finish line for their eggs.
 The goal of the game?
 See who can roll their egg the farthest!